EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Introduction

 \section{Introduction}

 Since the turn of the millennium, Rydberg atoms have experienced a veritable renaissance, emerging as a workhorse for quantum-technological applications \cite{Adams2019}.
-Prompted by the proposal to exploit their long range dipolar interactions for quantum-computational gate operations \cite{Jaksch2000}, extensive efforts were devoted to making Rydberg atomic quantum information processors a reality\cite{Bluvstein2023}.
-Along another avenue, Rydberg atoms found themselves at the heart of vapor-based sensing applications \cite{Anderson2020a,Fancher2021,Simons2021a,Yuan2023,Zhang2024} following the seminal 2012 work by Sedlacek et al.\cite{Sedlacek2012}
+Prompted by the proposal to exploit their long-range dipolar interactions for quantum-computational gate operations \cite{Jaksch2000}, extensive efforts were devoted to making Rydberg atomic quantum information processors a reality~\cite{Bluvstein2023}.
+Along another avenue, Rydberg atoms found themselves at the heart of vapor-based sensing applications \cite{Anderson2020a,Fancher2021,Simons2021a,Yuan2023,Zhang2024} following the seminal 2012 work by Sedlacek et al. \cite{Sedlacek2012}.

-Unlike Rydberg-based quantum computers and simulators which require laser cooled atoms in an elaborate ultrahigh vacuum setup, Rydberg sensing can be achieved with simple, sealed glass cells.
-The cells contain a room-temperature gas of alkali atoms to form a transducer `wired up' with laser beams to read out measurements\cite{Anderson2021,Otto2023}.
-These sensors capitalize on the spectacular magnitude of electric transition dipole-moments between Rydberg excited states to accurately determine the amplitudes of RF electric fields with frequencies extending into the THz domain.
-Moreover, because such measurements can be tied to transitions between quantum states of an atom, Rydberg-atomic schemes establish an inherently self-calibrated RF-field probe\cite{Holloway2014,Schmidt2024}.
-The obvious metrological advantage of self-calibrated, SI-traceable atomic probes over conventional, metallic dipole antennas has triggered a worldwide surge in experiments devoted to vapour-based RF-field sensing\cite{Jing2020,Otto2021a,Simons2021a,Cui2023,Liu2022,Schmidt2024}.
+Unlike Rydberg-based quantum computers and simulators, which require laser cooled atoms in an elaborate ultrahigh vacuum setup, Rydberg sensing can be achieved with simple, sealed glass cells.
+The cells contain a room-temperature gas of alkali atoms to form a transducer `wired up' with laser beams that read out measurements~\cite{Anderson2021,Otto2023}.
+These sensors capitalize on the spectacular magnitude of electric transition dipole moments between Rydberg excited states to accurately determine the amplitudes of RF electric fields with frequencies extending into the THz domain.
+Moreover, because such measurements can be tied to transitions between quantum states of an atom, Rydberg-atomic schemes establish an inherently self-calibrated RF-field probe~\cite{Holloway2014,Schmidt2024}.

+The obvious metrological advantage of self-calibrated, SI-traceable atomic probes over conventional, metallic dipole antennas has triggered a worldwide surge in experiments devoted to vapor-based RF-field sensing \cite{Jing2020,Otto2021a,Simons2021a,Cui2023,Liu2022,Schmidt2024}.
+The appealing idea of SI-traceability, where a spectroscopic measurement is linked to Planck's constant via an accurately calculated transition dipole moment, typically departs from the notion of an ideal atomic four-level ladder.
+In this scenario, a linking dipole moment can be unambiguously assigned.
+Real atoms, however, exhibit a multi-state structure including angular momentum states, and it therefore raises an important question as to how this should be accounted for.